 - AAMC Guidelines for Letter-Writers (Give this to your letter-writers)

-Other letters may come from a job supervisor, research mentor, athletic coach, or other individual who can speak highly of your suitability for the medical profession.
-That said, do not feel as though you need to include additional letters.
+Other letters may come from a job supervisor, research mentor, athletic coach, additional professor or other individual who can speak highly of your suitability for the medical profession.
+That said, do not feel as though you need to include additional letters beyond the minimum three.
 More is very rarely better.